-Ex-Michigan Gov. Rick Snyder and others will be indicted in the Flint water crisis, reports say
+Ex-Michigan Gov. Rick Snyder charged with willful neglect of duty related to Flint water crisis

+The charges are misdemeanors, punishable with up to one year in prison or a fine of up to $1,000, the state's penal code shows.

+CNN has reached out to an attorney for Snyder and an attorney for Croft for comment on the charges.

-Twelve people died of Legionnaires' disease during the water crisis.
+Twelve people died and more than 80 were sickened as a result of two waves of a Legionnaires' disease outbreak in Flint during the water crisis.

-A source with knowledge of the situation told the Detroit News that Snyder and others are set to be formally indicted as soon as Thursday.

-Brian Lennon, an attorney for the former governor, said his client is being made into a scapegoat by a politically driven special counsel.
+Brian Lennon, an attorney for Snyder, said earlier Wednesday that his client was being made into a scapegoat by a politically driven special counsel.
+Lennon called reports that his client would be charged "meritless" and part of a "political escapade."

-"It is outrageous to think any criminal charges would be filed against Gov. Snyder.
-Any charges would be meritless," he said in a written statement.

-"Rather than following the evidence to find the truth, the Office of Special Counsel appears to be targeting former Gov. Snyder in a political escapade."

-The Michigan state attorney general's office wouldn't comment on details of the overall investigation, but a spokesman told CNN the office "will share more when in a position to do so."
+The Michigan Attorney General's Office had no comment about the charges Wednesday evening.

-An attorney for former Flint Public Works director Howard Croft told the Detroit Press that his client also expects to be charged.
-Attorney Jamie White said he was informed Monday.
+An attorney for Croft told The Detroit News that his client was informed Monday he would be charged.

-Flint's water problems can be traced back to 2014, when city and state officials switched the city's water supply in an effort to cut costs.
-That decision exposed residents to dangerously high levels of lead and prompted more than a dozen lawsuits against those involved.
+Flint's water problems can be traced back to 2014, when city and state officials switched the city's water supply from the Detroit Water System to the contaminated Flint River in an effort to cut costs.
+That decision exposed residents to extremely high levels of lead and prompted more than a dozen lawsuits against those involved.

+Court documents for Snyder show the offense date as April 25, 2014, the same day Flint switched its water source.

+The Flint Water Prosecution Team scheduled a news conference for Thursday morning to announce its findings.
+Michigan Attorney General Dana Nessel, Solicitor General Fadwa Hammoud and Wayne County Prosecutor Kym L. Worthy are expected to attend.

 Last year, the state reached a $600 million settlement with victims, and a court monitored compensation fund for victims was established.

-The water quality problems began when the state switched Flint's water supply from Lake Huron to the notoriously filthy Flint River.
-The move, meant to reduce costs, was supposed to be temporary while a new supply line to Lake Huron was completed.
+The switch to water from the Flint River was supposed to be temporary while a new supply line to Lake Huron was completed.
 When the Michigan Department of Environmental Quality failed to treat the corrosive water, it ate into the city's iron and lead pipes and leached into the drinking water.

 Flint residents had been complaining about the poor quality of their water when the Environmental Protection Agency tested water going into homes there in 2015, finding dangerous levels of lead, which can cause serious health issues.

-An outbreak of Legionnaires' disease linked to the water led to criminal charges against state officials, including Nick Lyon, then-director of the Michigan Department of Health and Human Services, in 2017.
+The Legionnaires' disease outbreak led to criminal charges against state officials, including Nick Lyon, then-director of the Michigan Department of Health and Human Services, in 2017.

 Prosecutors dropped all criminal charges in 2019 and said the investigation would begin again from scratch, citing concerns about how the special counsel had conducted its probe.